-Policy 2-1.1.5: SunRail Coordination The City's Transportation Master Mobility Plan will prioritize and encourage the use of SunRail through enhanced sidewalks, improved and new bicycle facilities, other multimodal first mile/last mile facilities, and greater use of technology in support of mobility.
+Policy 2-1.1.5: SunRail Coordination The City's Transportation Master Plan will prioritize and encourage the use of SunRail through enhanced sidewalks, improved and new bicycle facilities, other multimodal first mile/last mile facilities, and greater use of technology in support of mobility.

-Policy 2-1.1.6: Tree Canopy & Landscaping Along Transportation System Recognizing the integral part of the City's tree canopy and landscaping along the rights-of-way, the City will seek to protect the existing canopy and landscaping, and expand it-them_where possible, in support of the Transportation Master Mobility Plan.
+Policy 2-1.1.6: Tree Canopy & Landscaping Along Transportation System Recognizing the integral part of the City's tree canopy and landscaping along rightsof-way, the City will seek to protect the existing canopy and landscaping, and expand them where possible in support of the Transportation Master Plan.

-Policy 2-1.1.7: Support the Development of a Regional Trails System The City will coordinate with MetroPlan Orlando, the Cities of Orlando and Maitland, and Counties of Orange and Seminole, to identify, program, and fund pedestrian and multiuse trails within the City limits as part of a regional trails system.
-In particular, bicycle facilities in the City shall connect to regional facilities, including connections between the Dinky Line Trail and trails within Mead Gardens, and the Cady Way Trail and the Cross Seminole Trail.
+Policy 2-1.1.7: Support the Development of a Regional Trails System The City will coordinate with MetroPlan Orlando, the Cities of Orlando and Maitland, and Counties of Orange and Seminole, to identify, program, and fund pedestrian and multiuse trails within the City limits as part of a regional trail system.
 The proposed trail systems within the City limits are identified in the Transportation Master Plan.

-Policy 2-1.1.8: Facilitate Regional Transit at National Passenger Rail Station The City will work with FDOT, LYNX and the Nnational Railroad Ppassenger Corporation rail system (AMTRAK) to continue transit service that links national passenger rail users with major destinations in the City and region.
+Policy 2-1.1.8: Facilitate Regional Transit at National Passenger Rail Station The City will work with FDOT, LYNX and the National Railroad Passenger Corporation system (AMTRAK) to continue transit service that links national passenger rail users with major destinations in the City and region.

-Policy 2-1.1.9: Constrained FacilitiesRedevelopment within the Transportation Network The City designates all roadways within the City as Constrained (no additional through lanes shall be added), except for Interstate 4.
-A comprehensive transportation study shall be required for all development or redevelopment within the City along these facilities, and if the adopted level of service cannot be met under current or future configuration, the City will determine the mitigating improvements.
+Policy 2-1.1.9: Redevelopment within the Transportation Network A comprehensive transportation study shall be required for all development or redevelopment within the City along these facilities, and if the adopted level of service cannot be met under current or future configuration, the City will determine the mitigating improvements.

-Policy 2-1.1.10: Functional Classification The City recognizes the roadway Functional Classification established by the Florida Department of Transportation, MetroPlan Orlando and the Federal Highway Administration; and the Citywill determine the Function Classification of any additional roadways, utilizing the FDOT's Functional Classification guidance manual. designates additional roadways as City Collectors as illustrated in the data, inventory and analysis section of the Transportation Element.
+Policy 2-1.1.10: Functional Classification The City recognizes the roadway Functional Classification established by the Florida Department of Transportation, MetroPlan Orlando and the Federal Highway Administration; and the City will determine the Function Classification of any additional roadways, utilizing the FDOT's Functional Classification guidance manual.